Abandoned & Little-Known Airfields:

 This Army Airfield is located on the grounds of Fort Monroe, which itself dates from 1818.

-The airfield is situated along the west side of a narrow peninsula along the Chesapeake Bay,
+The airfield is situated along the west side of a narrow peninsula along the Chesapeake Bay.

-as it was not yet depicted on the was on the July 1953 Chesapeake Bay USAF World Aeronautical Chart (courtesy of Chris Kennedy).
+on the July 1953 Chesapeake Bay USAF World Aeronautical Chart (courtesy of Chris Kennedy).

 was on the July 1954 Norfolk Sectional Chart (courtesy of Chris Kennedy).